Demographics of Saint Petersburg: Population

 When the historical maximum was reached in 1990 (less than 5.1 million) the whole country teetered on the brink of political and economic collapse.
 The first year when the city has restored its original name, St. Petersburg (1991) was the first in the most lengthy period of the steady population reduction in the city's history.
 By 2003 the city population was less than 4.5 million, or at a level of 1977.
-Among the reasons of this demographic degradation was a increased death rate and decreasing birth rate, declined inflow of workers due to shutdowns of many of the city’s industries, increased emigration out of the country, closure of many military educational institutions.
+Among the reasons of this demographic degradation was an increased death rate and decreasing birth rate, declined inflow of workers due to shutdowns of many of the city’s industries, increased emigration out of the country, closure of many military educational institutions.
 At the same time a certain inflow to the Leningrad Oblast (a region surrounding the city) in the 2000s was influenced with the migration from Russia and other ex Soviet Republics, the relocation of officers and their families from places of the overseas deployment of the Soviet Army.
 The relevant suburban housing construction was supported both with private and state funding.
 The long-term excess of deaths over births has brought a noticeable population ageing.
 The average age is about 40 years, and people of 65 years and older comprise more than 20% of the population, while the life expectancy in Russia has fallen under 60 years.

 Periods of temporary economic recovery accompanied by an increase in demand for unskilled labor (road and construction workers, janitors, porters, drivers etc.) pose a problem of migrant workers under a new, unexpected angle.
 In the Soviet planned economy this demand was covered by the stable inflow of labourers from the central regions of Russia and the European Republics of the USSR.
 They were favored with both job and dwelling guarantees (initially housed in the dorms, after a certain period they received a new living space from the state).
 Now the labour sourcing geographical azimuth has changed to the ex republics of Caucasus, Middle Asia and Moldavia known by the lesser professional skill of newcomers.
 Apart from that, more and more labourers now migrate to St. Petersburg from the Far East and Turkey.
 It changes the labour market conditions for people from Russia and other ex-Soviet Republics, despite the fact that the latter were taught Russian language from their childhood.

 In 2020 the pandemic of COVID-19 was accompanied by a drop in birth rate, and the city population decreased to 5 mln 395.2 thousand people, according to the city government economics authority.